QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Exilan/Exilan.md

   </table>
 </div>

-The Oster people are an ethnic group descended from the Allenesian people that developed their unique culture and shared identity after settling in what is now [Osterfeld](Osterfeld), [Osun Tanum](../../Map/Osun%20Tanum/Osun%20Tanum), during a mass Allenesian migration to the south caused by Mandese expansionism.
-The first Oster people spoke Munait, but after regular contact and trade with the [Irovell](../Irovell/Irovell) Halli people, their language developed into the amalgam it is today, mutually intelligible with neither of its roots, more similar instead to Munait and Harkan.
+The Oster people are an ethnic group descended from the Allenesian people that developed their unique culture and shared identity after settling in what is now [[Osterfeld]], [[../../Map/Osun Tanum/Osun Tanum|Osun Tanum]], during a mass Allenesian migration to the south caused by Mandese expansionism.
+The first Oster people spoke Munait, but after regular contact and trade with the [[../Irovell/Irovell|Irovell]] Halli people, their language developed into the amalgam it is today, mutually intelligible with neither of its roots, more similar instead to Munait and Harkan.

 ### Vastian people